ptomulik/scons-gnu-variables/README.md

 Welcome to SConsGnuVariables.

-This package provides SCons with GNU variables (e.g. direcory wariables) commonly used by GNU Makefiles.
+This package provides SCons with GNU variables (e.g. direcory variables) commonly used by GNU Makefiles.
 You may easilly add to your command line variables or options such as $prefix or $bindir.